einheit/maia_mailguard_1.04a/README.md

 The goal is a stable, working install of the updated mailguard 1.0 branch, with a quick installation process, for the common case.

-The current installer has been successfully tested on Centos 7 & 8, on bare metal, KVM VMs, and openvz containers.

 To get started, run "install.sh" and the script will detect the OS and offer the best option for installing on your system.
 So far, Centos/RHEL versions 7 and 8 are explicitly supported, while other platforms can be